 Each vial contains 5 000 units (25 mg) of tenecteplase.
 When reconstituted with 5 mL water for injection each mL contains 1 000 U tenecteplase.

-The other ingredients are arginine, concentrated phosphoric acid and polysorbate 20.
+The other ingredients are arginine, concentrated phosphoric acid (E 338) and polysorbate 20 (E 432).

 Gentamicin is contained as trace residue from the manufacturing process